Pulse Profile Modelling of Thermonuclear Burst Oscillations II: Handling variability: METHOD

 \subsection{Inference procedure}

 To try to overcome the significant bias introduced by neglecting variability during inference as found in \citetalias{kini:2023}, we adopted a new modelling approach in this study.
 This method involves tracking the time-varying parameters (hot spot temperature and/or angular radius and/or star's temperature depending on the phenomenological model) to some degree during the burst.
 To accomplish this, we divided each burst, in each of the data sets, into eight time segments during which changes in flux are smaller.
-We elected to use two 2 s segments in the burst rise, an 8 s segment in the peak and initial decay, and then five segments of equal duration during the decay.
+We elected, from visual inspection,\footnote{Another option would be to slice the bursts such that they have the same number of counts per segment or the same duration.
+However, to capture the rapid changes during the rise of the burst, many segments would be required, leading to a high computational cost.
+Increasing counts or extending the time interval would not capture rapid changes in the rise which would potentially introduce biases in mass and radius estimates.} to use two 2 s segments in the burst rise, an 8 s segment in the peak and initial decay, and then five segments of equal duration during the decay.
 This was intended to strike a balance between reducing computational cost (which increases with the number of segments) and minimising variation during each segment.
 We term this technique the slicing method, first suggested by \citet{Lo:2013ava}.
 An illustration is shown in Figure \ref{fig:burst}.

 During the inference process, we jointly fit the data corresponding to each segment.
 While the common parameters (mass: $M$, equatorial radius: $R_{\rm eq}$, distance: $D$, cosine of Earth inclination to rotation axis: $\cos(i)$, phase of the hot region: $\phi_\mathrm{spot}$, co-latitude of the centre of the hot spot: $\Theta_\mathrm{spot}$, hydrogen column density: $N_H$)\footnote{The angular radius: $\zeta_\mathrm{spot}$, the spot temperature: $T_\mathrm{spot}$ and the star temperature: $T_\mathrm{star}$ are kept identical for each segment for models where that parameter is not time-dependent (see Table \ref{tab:models} for a summary of the phenomenological models ).} were kept identical across each segment, the time-varying parameters (hot spot temperature and/or angular radius and/or star's temperature depending on the phenomenological model) were allowed to vary freely between segments.
 The joint-fit likelihood is the product of the per-segment likelihoods (see Appendix \ref{sec:like_deriv} for derivation):